john-lyne/john-lyne.github.io/_booknotes/notes/complexity.md

 ### A planet of cities
 * If you double the size of a city, you only need 80-90 percent more street surfaces, gas stations, etc. This is the concept of economies of scale
 * The increase in population is nevertheless faster than the increase in land area, hence underground transportation and more congestion/construction in dense cities
-* Increasing returns to scale is the fact that denser cities tend to be more productive---things cost most but people earn and produce more.
+* Increasing returns to scale is the fact that denser cities tend to be more productive---things cost more but people earn and produce more.
 Higher wages, faster innovation, more traffic, more crime
 * Cities form a stable social hierarchy that allows individuals to connect and interact at much faster timescales.
-Though, while as a whole the social system becomes more productive and efficient, many individuals suffer and are sacrificed, similar to a beehive.
+While as a whole the social system becomes more productive and efficient, many individuals suffer and are sacrificed, similar to a beehive.
 Increasing success of the group and cohesion comes at the cost of the individual

 ### Are humans truly unique?
 How do we know
 * Energy is the fundamental currency of life, all species use energy to grow, survive, and reproduce
-* Human’s basic metabolic rate is about 100 watts, yet the average human in the United States consumes about 11000 watts (3000 global average) to do things such as construct infrastructure, fly planes, drive cars, and refrigerate foods
+* A human’s basic metabolic rate is about 100 watts, yet the average human in the United States consumes about 11000 watts (3000 is the global average) to do things such as construct infrastructure, fly planes, drive cars, and refrigerate foods
 * As such, the effective global population from an energetic point of view is closer to 210 billion rather than the current 7 billion
 * With respect to food networks, hunter-gatherer humans have been found to be super-generalists, eating hundreds of species, whereas a general species eats around 10 others.
 There are generally only a hand full of super generalists in the food web (i.e., raccoons)
 * The extreme scope and variability of our diet is unique, though in the industrialized modern world there exists a problem: when we over fish a bluefin tuna, the population of the diminished fish becomes more prized in value, incentivizing more fishing.
 Whereas, in the pre-modern world tuna would have the opportunity to re-populate

 ###Why people become terrorists
 * 3 characteristics common to perpetrators of terror in the West:
     * Young (~early 20s)